 For all additional information, please click here.

 The Clinical Trials Directive sets rules on safety reporting in the context of a clinical trial.
-Further details are set out in the "Commission Detailed guidance on the collection, verification and presentation of adverse event/reaction reports arising from clinical trials on medicinal products for human use" published in EudraLex - Volume 10.
-Regarding suspected unexpected serious adverse reactions (SUSARs), this guidance provides inter alia the rules for reporting directly to the national competent authority.
-In order to obtain the national address for the direct reporting, click on the relevant Member State:
+Details are set out in the "Commission detailed guidance on the collection, verification and presentation of adverse event/reaction reports arising from clinical trials on medicinal products for human use" published in EudraLex - Volume 10.